rackerlabs/rackspace-how-to/content/general/iad2-data-center-migration-customer-faq.md

 the IP addresses for the network used to run this service.
 At least a week before your migration, we will create a ticket that contains the new IP addresses and provides instructions for updating them.
-We recommend that you make this change prior to the migration.
+We recommend that you make this change before to the migration.

 #### My data is replicated to another location.
 How will the migration affect this replication?

-It depends on the replication method that you have set up.
+The effects of the migration depend on the replication method that you have set up.
 We recommend that you tell us about any replication or log shipping so that we can work with you to ensure that it is re-established following the maintenance.

 #### I have colocation devices that Rackspace does not have access to.
 How will these be migrated?

 Because we do not have access to your colocation devices, you will be responsible for shutting these devices down.
-If you contact us, Rackspace might be able to assist you, but this will be managed on a case-by-case basis.
+If you contact us, Rackspace might be able to assist you, but we will manage this on a case-by-case basis.
 Our standard approach will be to remove the power cables from the devices in IAD2 and reconnect them in IAD3.

 #### I have a leased line that terminates in IAD2.
 What will happen to this?

-You must work with your leased-line provider to provision a line in to IAD3.
+You must work with your leased-line provider to provision a line into IAD3.
 Options are provisioning a new line and decommissioning the old line, or performing a B-end shift, in which the connection is transferred from IAD2 to IAD3 at an agreed-upon time.
 Review the options with your leased-line provider.
-Lead times for leased-line provisioning can traditionally be fairly significant so we recommend that you start talking to your provider as soon as possible to determine the options and timeframes.
+Lead times for leased-line provisioning can traditionally be fairly significant, so we recommend that you start talking to your provider as soon as possible to determine the options and timeframes.

-Please ask your account team for further information on leased lines in IAD3.
+Ask your account team for further information on leased lines in IAD3.

 #### Who will test my environment following the maintenance?